passionys/food_truck_service/README.md

 #### **Todo items**
 1. Data validation for CSV file
 2. Integration testing (end-to-end testing)
-3. View can be enhanced to UI or WebUI
+3. View can be enhanced to UI or WebUI and showing only selected fields
 4. Deployment process (PyInstaller? maven to create zip file having a folder structure for Jenkins CICD pipeline?)
+5. providing choice of algorithms to select food trucks through strategy pattern.